-Students on Academic Probation are limited to taking 14 credit hours, and will have extracurricular activities restricted.
+Students who have appealed Academic Suspension will be place on Academic Probation.
+While on Academic Probation students are limited to taking 14 credit hours in addition to PD 095 and will have extracurricular activities restricted.
 A Probation Contract Letter will be issued outlining conditions for enrollment.